 ACL injuries do not heal on their own.
-Once an athlete suffers from it, he or she will likely need ACL reconstruction surgery.
+Once an athlete suffers from it, they will likely need ACL reconstruction surgery.
 The patient would undergo general anesthesia and the doctor would remove the damaged tendon and replace it with new tissue.

-Treatment of ACL injuries are necessary to get the athlete back to playing their sport, and to prevent joint instability, cartilage damage, and post-traumatic arthritis.
+Treatment of ACL injuries is necessary to get the athlete back to playing their sport and to prevent joint instability, cartilage damage, and post-traumatic arthritis.
 Once surgery has been completed, the athlete will undergo physical therapy.

 The rotator cuff is the group of muscles and tendons that hold your shoulder in place.
-When they get injured (whether by impingement or tear), a person will experience pain, tenderness, swelling, and a limited range of motion that will affect how the athlete plays his or her sport, and their overall quality of life.
+When they get injured (whether by impingement or tear), a person will experience pain, tenderness, swelling, and a limited range of motion that will affect how the athlete plays their sport, and their overall quality of life.

 Rotator cuff injuries may happen either from trauma: